greeniot/CC3200-Sample/README.md

 The UniFlash application can only program the CC3200 when no other application is accessing the same COM port.
 Hence we need to disable the Serial Monitor from Energia.
 Otherwise, we will get a failure message.

 The device needs to be in program mode (J8 and SOP2 disconnected) and resetted once told to be programmed.
+Now let's get back to our secure HTTP request.

 For making secure GET requests we use the following function declaration.